Full Post

 If you’re experience was anything like ours, the number one thing on your mind at this point is a nice cold Gatorade.
 Well, just a few minutes up the road is Ching’s store and Shrimp Shack.
 It’s the perfect spot to get a nice cold drink and quick bite to eat.

-You’ll want some energy in you because there’s some nice beaches around here.
+You’ll want some energy in you because there are some nice beaches around here.

 See also: